CUAS Mission, Objectives and Outcomes

 A plan for the annual assessment of the center's or institute's objectives and outcomes provided to the director, provost, president and advisory board.
 The plan must provide decision making procedures to act on the findings of the assessment report.

-The Director of the CUAS will keep records of the outcomes of the CUAS and report those to the CUAS Steering Committee (at every meeting) and to the CST Dean, Provost, President and the CUAS Advisory Board once per year.
-The CUAS Director will keep track of the number of UHD students impacted by new curriculum created at UHD, the numbers of the Houston community members served by the continuing education, the number of students engaged in CUAS area projects (UHD Sustainability Garden, native plant areas at Johnny Goyen Park, etc.).
+The Director of the CUAS will keep records of the outcomes of the CUAS and report those to the CUAS Steering Committee (at every meeting) and to the College of Sciences and Technology Dean, Provost, President and the CUAS Advisory Board once per year.
+The CUAS Director will keep track of the number of UHD students impacted by new curriculum created at UHD, the numbers of the Houston community members served by the continuing education, the number of students engaged in CUAS area projects (UHD Sustainability Garden, the garden beds along the Science and Technology building, etc.).
 The goal will be to increase the number of students engaged in such programs each year.
 The CUAS will keep track of the external funds coming into the CUAS both in the form of grants and industry contributions supporting student and/or faculty research (in addition to funds coming from continuing education programs).
-The financial goal of the CUAS will to be fiscally independent of any UHD funding by the end of three years.
 Finally, the CUAS will keep record of the number of community and industry contacts made each year with the goal of increasing this number by at least 10% each year.
 In addition to the quantitative goals set in curriculum, research support and service connections, the CUAS will collect qualitative data.
 Students in new UHD courses and continuing education courses will be asked to complete a brief survey of how the new curriculum changed their knowledge base or opinion about relevant topics in urban agriculture or sustainability.
 Community and industry partners and the CUAS Advisory board will also be asked to answer a brief survey within one year of new collaborations.
 This will allow CUAS to evaluate whether the community partners are well-served by the CUAS relationship.
 The CUAS Advisory Board, the CUAS Screening Board and UHD administration will also evaluate the assessment data annually to determine if there needs to be any changes to areas of focus or items funded.
-The CUAS Screening Committee and the CUAS Director will be obligated to make any recommended changes proposed by the CST Dean or upper administration.
+The CUAS Screening Committee and the CUAS Director will be obligated to make any recommended changes proposed by the College of Sciences and Technology Dean or upper administration.

 A list of faculty and other primary participants: